Reddersc022/Discord_Bot/README.md

 !!help | Displays help text
 !!hello_world | Simple hello world
-!!wilbur | Gives you a link to a good playlist !!reminder | Sets a reminder for the day/time provided !!kill | Halts execution
+!!wilbur | Gives you a link to a good playlist !!minecraft | Gives you a link to a less good playlist !!reminder | Sets a reminder for the day/time provided !!kill | Halts execution